Cunane, No. 4 N.C. State women make short work of Miami

 Kai Crutchfield added 14 points and Jakia Brown-Turner and Kayla Jones each had 10 points for N.C.
 State (8-0, 3-0 Atlantic Coast Conference).

-Cunane, a junior center, hit three 3-pointers in a span of about 5 1/2 minutes of the first quarter.
+Cunane, a junior center, hit three 3-pointers in a span of about 5 1/2 minutes of the first quarter and finished 7 of 11 from the field.
 The Wolfpack led 31-11 after the first 10 minutes.

-Kelsey Marshall scored 14 points to lead Miami (4-2, 1-2), which was playing its first road game.
+Kelsey Marshall scored 14 points and Taylor Mason had 10 points to lead Miami (4-2, 1-2), which was playing its first road game.

 The Wolfpack bolted to a 16-8 lead in the first five minutes followed by an 8-0 run across the next two minutes.
 Four N.C.
 State players hit 3s, and the Wolfpack went 8 of 11 from long range in the first 12 minutes.